From the list below choose one of our FAQs to read. If you have a question which is not in this section, please contact us.

 Why are there not routes into more areas?

 To run additional routes throughout the day requires more vehicles.
-At over $300,000 for a bus, plus the operational costs of $50 an hour, Link's budget does not allow this.
+At over $300,000 to purchase a bus, plus the operational costs of $60 an hour, Link's budget does not allow this.

 Why are there no seat belts on the buses?